 More information about the instrument can be found on the FAQ page, Soma's Facebook presence or our Instagram account.
 The videos linked here and on our Youtube channel are all recorded without special equipment or additional sound effects.
 For the best audio experience, however, headphones are recommended.
 Thank you for visiting!

-- Soma has been extending its scale range by introducing the "Extended Range Series" recently.
+- Soma has been extending its scale range by introducing the "Extended Range Series" a few months ago.
 These Soma's feature one or two more high notes than on a standard handpan of the same scale.
 Please read the FAQ's for pricing.

-- Soma has introduced a new Dome Architecture a while ago
+- Soma has introduced a new Dome Architecture last

 Introducing the Sound Sculpture "LYNX" (first handpan played by hands and feet)